-Under-fire Mylan to launch generic EpiPen for $300
+Generic EpiPen at $300 coming soon, as Mylan responds to outrage

 Responding to national outrage over high prices, Mylan announced plans on Monday to launch a generic EpiPen at a 50% discount to the branded version of the life saving allergy treatment.

-Mylan (MYL) said the generic EpiPen will be "identical" to the branded product in terms of how the drug is made and how the auto-injector functions.
+The generic EpiPen will be "identical" to the branded product in terms of how the drug is made and how the auto-injector functions, Mylan (MYL) said.

 The surprise move is the latest attempt by Mylan to silence the uproar ignited by a more than 400% increase in EpiPen prices.
 The launch comes ahead of looming competition from Teva Pharmaceuticals (TEVA), which is hoping to launch a generic EpiPen of its own as early as next year, pending FDA approval.